TAJassson/mhf_questlists_reader/README.md

 I'm sorry for so much bugs.

+# Todo
+- Load more values such as Equipments, skills, limitation etc.

 # Before you use
 Below are some important tips for using this repo.
 Please read them at least once.
 - My reader may not read publicly shared questlist files correctly because it does not have proper structure.
 Also I don't recommend you to keep using it as it is because the reader doesn't support it for a technical reason.
 Here's how to fix it.